zeroknowledgediscovery/zedwiki/Home.md

 ## [[How To Edit This Wiki]]

-Documentation on how to edit a gollusm wiki.
-Please review befor adding pages
+Documentation on how to edit a gollum wiki.
+Please review before adding pages

 ## [Projects](project/Readme.md)